jonpugh/atlas-help/guides/vagrant-box-create-and-distribute.html.md

 ---
-title: "Creating a New Box"
+title: "Using Atlas to Store and Distribute Vagrant Boxes"
 ---
-# Creating a New Box
+# Using Atlas to store and distribute Vagrant boxes

 Atlas by HashiCorp makes it simple to upload and share Vagrant boxes.
 This page will cover creating a new box on Atlas and how to distribute it to users.
 It does not cover creating the actual physical "box" file.
 For that, please read the [Vagrant documentation on creating base boxes](http://docs.vagrantup.com/v2/boxes/base.html).
-Or start with a community-built Vagrant box, which you can search for on our [Discover page](/discover).

 Once you've created the physical box file, adding it to Atlas for use with Vagrant is simple.

-1. [Sign up](/account/new) for an Atlas account if you haven't already, and login.
+1. [Sign up](/account/new) and log in with an account to Atlas, if you haven't already.

 1. Go to the [Create Box](/boxes/new) page.